 - contain the submitted version of your research track paper;

 - optionally, authors are encouraged to submit a link to a short video (YouTube, max.
 5 minutes) demonstrating the artifact.

-To facilitate artifact review, the link to your artifact should be submitted to easychair within an artifact self-assessment form.
-Please put a short abstract in easychair as well that briefly summarizes the artifact (to help reviewers bid for your artifact).
+To facilitate artifact review, you should include the link to your artifact as well as other requested information in the FSE artifact self-assessment form integrated into the easychair submission site (https://easychair.org/conferences/?conf=esecfse2017, choose “ESEC/FSE 2017 Artifact Evaluation”), together with a short abstract that briefly summarizes the artifact (to help reviewers bid for your artifact).